 These safaris are very adventurous, taking place in the high Arctic, usually north of Baffin Island.
 Most safaris here are done in a luxury safari camp, rather than a lodge, however we do have a very special March departure where you can witness polar bear cubs emerging from their dens for the very first time.
 This safari is incredible and there is only one per year, lasting a week.
 We often book it up to two years in advance and it is based at the comfortable Wat'chee Lodge.
 For further information, please visit our Polar Bears Mother and Newborn Cubs Safari.

 Polar bears live in Svalbard all year round with the estimated population of bears slightly higher than the population of people!
 Again during the winter months the polar bears are out on the sea ice hunting for seals, but once this ice has melted some of the bears will remain on land, missing the departure of the ice.
 At this time it is possible to attempt to cruise around the island of Svalbard and this is when our ships will set off with expeditions running from May to September.
 The bears that are stuck on land can often be seen roaming the shores looking for any food they can find, which normally take the form of whale carcasses.

-Although sightings are quite probable, due to the vastness of the area and the fact that some of the bears following the ice northwards, bear sightings are never guaranteed.
+Although sightings are quite probable, they cannot be guaranteed due to the vastness of the area and the fact that some of the bears follow the pack ice northwards as temperatures rise.
 Although most people’s aim when travelling to Svalbard is to see polar bears, if sightings are few, there is still plenty to create an unforgettable experience.
 With towering mountain peaks and glaciers, a rich array of wildlife and stunning scenery, an expedition around the islands of Svalbard always excites.

 To find out more or book your polar bear safari, click the button below to get in touch.